About This Course

 Module listings are for guide purposes only and are subject to change.
 Find out what our students are currently studying on the Social Work Modules page.

 Course content is for guidance purposes only and may be subject to change.

 - 2.2 degree classification or higher

-- At least 6 months (FTE) relevant social care or equivalent experience
+- A minimum of 3 months* (FTE) relevant social care or equivalent experience*

 - Grade C GCSE at least or equivalent qualification in Maths and English/Welsh first language